AviatrixSystems/Docs/Support/support_center_controller.rst

 |                       | tun-XXXXXXXX                   | (Optional) VTI to the VGW, external device or CloudN   |
 +-----------------------+--------------------------------+--------------------------------------------------------+

 In order to perform a packet capture, go to Troubleshoot > Diagnostics > Network page and scroll down to Packet Capture section.
 Select the target gateway and the interface you want to capture the packet and all other relevant fields.
-The packet capture will run for a maximum of 120 seconds or manually stop the packet capture process.
+By default, the packet capture will run for 60 seconds when no duration is configured.
+The maximum packet capture duration is 240 seconds and you may manually stop the process at any time.